Crystallization in single and multicomponent Neutron Star crusts: Screened OCP and MCP system with Gaussian charge distribution

-We will focus our study of OCP and MCP systems in the NS crust, thus in order to illustrate typical conditions we will focus on densities in the range $n_I \sim 10^{-6}-10^{-4}$ $\rm fm^{-3}$, corresponding to baryon densities $n_B \sim 0.0001-0.01$ $\rm fm^{-3}$.
-We now describe the species simulated.
-First, inspired by \cite{pearson2018} we consider a OCP with a single species $Z=38, A=124$ while for the two mixtures ($M_1,M_2$) we use \cite{Mckinven_2016, CaplanMulticomponent} and set five species with a common global lepton fraction $Y_e|_{M_1}\sim Y_e|_{M_2}=0.43$ and impurity parameter $Q_{imp}|_{M_1}=\sum_i X_i(Z_i-\langle Z \rangle)=21.48$ and $Q_{imp}|_{M_2}=10.69$.
-More specifically we take $\{Z,A,X_i\}|_{M_1}=$\{(30,69,0.407), (28,64,0.352), (42,100,0.111), (32,76,0.074), (40,96,0.056)\}.
-We will also consider an alternative mixture, $M_2$ differing from $M_1$ in two ion species, in order to study the effect of the most frequent ion species in the crystallization, i.e. $\{Z,A,X_i\}|_{M_2}=$\{(32,69,0.407), (28,64,0.352), (36,100,0.111), (32,76,0.074), (40,96,0.056)\}.
-At this point we are aware that specially for OCP the chosen species may retain some underlying model dependence, later we will comment how our results are robust in this respect.
+More specifically for mixture $M_1$ we take $\{Z,A,X_i\}|_{M_1}=$\{(30,69,0.407), (28,64,0.352), (42,100,0.111), (32,76,0.074), (40,96,0.056)\}.
+We will also consider an alternative mixture, $M_2$, differing from $M_1$ in just two ion species, in order to study the effect of the variation of the most frequent ion species in the crystallization, i.e. $\{Z,A,X_i\}|_{M_2}=$\{(32,69,0.407), (28,64,0.352), (36,100,0.111), (32,76,0.074), (40,96,0.056)\}.
+At this point we are aware that especially for OCP the chosen species may retain some underlying model dependence, later we will comment how our results are robust in this respect.